chloeho7/chloeho7.github.io/_projects/triangle.md

 DECISIONS: more colors, displaying information, kalidescope, trippy, hypnoitc , music, SFX, goal, learning, mininal, focus, 3D, ergonomic, protottyping, accessibility, contrast, WASD

-This work was largely inspired by [The Catacombs of Solaris](https://ianmaclarty.itch.io/catacombs-of-solaris-original) and Kalidescopes.
+This work was largely inspired by [The Catacombs of Solaris](https://ianmaclarty.itch.io/catacombs-of-solaris-original) which I learned about from visiting [ACMI](https://www.acmi.net.au/works/61402--the-catacombs-of-solaris/) about a year ago.
+I wanted to create a 3D game and was inspired by the illusion inducing, hynotic, and trippy nature of The Catacombs of Solaris.

+and Kalidescopes.

 #### Technical Challenges